-- At the end of a day driving across the island, I like to finish my road trip in Port d’Andratx.
+- At the end of a day driving across the island, I like to finish my road trip to Port d’Andratx.
 I would just settle down at one of the beautiful terraces.
 And I would watch the sunset across the water while sipping my cocktail.
 All the terraces are on the waterfront and one of them even has a terrace on the water.
-You should definitely have dinner there!
+You should have dinner there!

-- Last on my list of cities is the old town of Alcudia.
+- Last on my list of cities in the old town of Alcudia.
 The old town has a car-free zone and has this fairytale vibe, like Valldemossa.
-From the centre, you easily can walk to Alcudia beach which has plenty nice terraces for a bit to eat or to have a drink.
+From the centre, you easily can walk to Alcudia beach which has plenty of nice terraces for a bit to eat or to have a drink.

 How To Cross The Island Mallorca

-It doesn’t really matter where you stay on the island because everything is within a few hours reach.
+It doesn’t matter where you stay on the island because everything is within a few hours reach.
 If you’re not staying in Palma, you can either rent a car (fair prices, but be careful in high season) or book a transfer at the airport.
 There are busses, only take into account they’re not riding on a frequent base.
 For short distances, taxis are ok but could turn out expensive for longer distances.

-However, I definitely recommend renting a car.
+However, I recommend renting a car.
 You’ll be flexible in your day to day itinerary and you can go wherever.
 Besides, I love driving the country and mountain roads.
 It will get you awesome views!

 - Hostel Fleming in Palma (boutique) | Annette Rosenkilde (live-a-board cruising and charter vessel)